Driving Precision Oncology Discoveries

 The Sloan Precision Oncology Institute team recognizes the importance of the patient voice in shaping research directions.
 Working together with people from communities served by Fred Hutch Cancer Center and including their voices as advisors is essential to fairness in research practices and improved cancer outcomes.

 Current Community Advisory Board members joined us at our Fred Hutch campus in South Lake Union for quarterly meetings in 2024 and 2025.
+The first meeting of 2026 was held in early March with future meetings planned for June, September and December of this year.
 At board meetings, members discuss our key initiatives, share their perspective and provide valuable feedback on patient materials, engagement and education.
 Our board meets three to four times annually.

 We are extending our invitation to join our Community Advisory Board.
 Eligible members are current patients with cancer, cancer survivors, family members or caregivers of a person with cancer.